kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/02-gatsby-basics/06-layouts-in-gatsby.md

 }
 ```

-## But how do we get the content that was passed down
+## props - how do we get the content that was passed down
 * Or put inbetween the Layout tag for each one?
 * To figure this out we can use `prop`
   - Every React component will react something called `props`